Student-centric advice and objective recommendations

 Here are the free AP courses available through edX:

-- AP Biology from Rice University
+- Biology from Rice University

-- AP Computer Science from Harvard University
+- Computer Science from Harvard University

-- AP Macroeconomics from Davidson College
+- Macroeconomics from Davidson College

-- AP Microeconomics from MIT
+- Microeconomics from MIT

-- AP Physics from Rice University
+- Physics from Rice University

 If you decide to self-study a more technical subject (maths, sciences, etc.) you probably want to get a textbook.
 Instead of purchasing one, I’d recommend asking your high school teachers if they have anything that might be useful, in addition to checking out any local libraries.